Your todo list:

 P1 (5.10): Start as for Golden Road or climb the flake more easily from the left.
-6 or so bolts lead up a face to the right of Golden Road to a left facing corner.
-Stem and jam the corner past thin gear to a belay anchor on a ledge on the right.
+6 or so bolts lead up a face to the right of Golden Road to a left facing corner (9+).
+Stem and jam the corner past thin gear (10+) at the top to a belay anchor on a ledge on the right.

-P3 (5.12): A couple of bolts protect the beginning of a very thin crack.
-Tiny cams (00 TCU, 0 C3, black and blue aliens) to finger size pieces protect the rest.
+P3 (5.12 or A1): Two bolts protect the beginning of a right-leaning, thin fingers/fingertip crack.
+Tiny cams (0,00 TCU, 0 C3, black and blue aliens) to finger size pieces protect the rest.
 At only 40 feet, this pitch is certainly sustained at the grade.
 Belay on a large ledge that forms part of the descent and traverse pitches on the original Davis-Holland route.

 Starts in the same area as Golden Route via a two bolt slab or a 3rd/4th class flake traverse.

 A single 70m will work for the whole climb and the descent.
-The final pitch really is close to 35m so be careful when lowering the leader and be sure your rope is indeed 70m.
+The final pitch is a full 35m so be careful when lowering the leader and be sure your rope is likewise a full 70m.

 Anchors are all fixed and equipped with rappel hardware.